UmassJin/Leetcode/Design/OS_concepts/Dynamo_Design.md

     * The coordinator then sends the new version (along with the new vector clock) to the N highest-ranked reachable nodes.
     * If at least W-1 nodes respond then the write is considered successful.

+* uses a “sloppy quorum” to handle server failures and network partitions
+  * all read and write operations are performed on the first N healthy nodes from the preference list

+* Use Merkle tree to handle the permanent failures